christinestanley/100DaysOfSwiftUI/Project4-BetterRest/README.md

 Once we have those three values, we’ll feed them into Core ML to get a result telling us when they ought to go to bed.
 If you think about it, there are billions of possible answers – all the various wake times multiplied by all the number of sleep hours, multiplied again by the full range of coffee amounts.

 That’s where machine learning comes in: using a technique called regression analysis we can ask the computer to come up with an algorithm able to represent all our data.
 This in turn allows it to apply the algorithm to fresh data it hasn’t seen before, and get accurate results.

+## Challenges
+1. Replace each `VStack` in our form with a `Section`, where the text view is the title of the section.
+Do you prefer this layout or the VStack layout?
+It’s your app – you choose!

+2. Replace the “Number of cups” stepper with a `Picker` showing the same range of values.

+3. Change the user interface so that it always shows their recommended bedtime using a nice and large font.
+You should be able to remove the “Calculate” button entirely.